• Art magazine

 Photo by intricate explorer @@ intricateexplorer, via unsplash

-It is a way to give voice on a topic that affects many people.
-Graffiti art can be used as a medium to convey political messages to denounce social injustices or to create a feeling of community, but also to express creativity and uniqueness and to give up a statement.
+It's a way to give voice to an issue that affects many people.
+Graffiti art can be used as a medium to convey political messages, to denounce social injustice, or to create a sense of community.
+But it can also be used to express creativity and uniqueness and to make a statement.

 It is a way of expressing yourself without saying a word.
 Many graffiti artists use their art to express their opinions and feelings.